Tianbiao-Yang/MetSpace/README.md

   - `../data/Smiles_Input.txt` (SMILES strings to score)
 - Outputs:
   - `../result/Smiles_Input_scores_test.txt` (SMILES with their scores)
+- Expected run time for demo on a "normal" desktop computer about 5-10 min.

 The scoring method:
 - Computes the probability of each SMILES under the model.